 After so long watching the pennies and counting down the months until the Trust Deed is complete, the day you make that last payment is a great day.
 What an achievement to be debt-free at last!
 All sorts of thoughts will be whirling around your head once the gloom of debt is no longer hanging over you, and you’ll feel a mixture of relief and apprehension.

-Here are a few pointers to help you as you get to grips with debt-free living now your Trust Deed is finished:
+Here are a few pointers to help you as you get to grips with debt-free living now your repayment plan is finished:

 Be Patient For A Little While Longer

 It may take a few more months for your Insolvency Practioner to tie up all the loose ends of your Trust Deed so you will not receive your discharge letter for some time yet.
 The final payment has to be made to each creditor and the relevant paperwork about writing off the remainder of your debt needs to be sorted out.
 Don’t worry unnecessarily about the time it takes.

 Keep Up With Your Budget

 Your Trust Deed provided you with the most valuable budgeting skills you could ever have.
 These will form the foundation for your debt-free future.
-You will probably want to build some treats into your post-Trust Deed budget, but otherwise for a few months keep going as you have been and save some of your surplus income into an emergency fund.
+You will probably want to build some treats into your budget, but otherwise for a few months keep going as you have been and save some of your surplus income into an emergency fund.

 Have A Goal

-Now you have disposable credit after paying off your Trust Deed, you can start to make plans for the future.
+Now you have disposable credit you can start to make plans for the future.
 Perhaps you want to go on a once-in-a-lifetime trip or save up for a deposit on a house.
 You might even like the idea of starting your own business one day.
 Now’s the time to dream a little and use your budget to work out how much you might need to achieve your dream and when you could do it by.